bsnux/emacs-config/README.md

 * `better-defaults.el`: No packages and ready to use in terminal and GUI.
 * `init.el`: Generic file with packages and ready to use in terminal and GUI.
 * `doom`: Directory for configuration files for [Doom Emacs](https://github.com/hlissner/doom-emacs)
+* `devops-init.el`: Configuration for console emacs + GUI Emacs on macOS.
+Specific for DevOps

 ## Installation